StateFarm-STEM/pyinthesky/lesson2/README.md

-# Welcome to lesson 2
+# Welcome to Lesson #2: Arduino Basics

 ## Arduino Basics: Blink the built-in LED on the Arduino